Just how are the Mariners overachieving? Look no further than the bullpen

 Remember how the trading of closer Kendall Graveman to the Astros felt like a clubhouse killer for the Mariners at the time?
 Not only has the team surged since then (after an immediate two-game skid, that is), but the bullpen hasn’t lost a step.

 Seattle skipper Scott Servais emphasized the depth of his relievers during his postgame Zoom conference with the media.
-He mentioned how critical it was to be able to use Anthony Misiewicz and the newly-acquired Diego Castillo in Saturday’s 8-5 win over the Diamondbacks, because it spared Sewald and Steckenrider’s arms so that they could pitch Sunday.
+He mentioned how critical it was to be able to use Anthony Misiewicz and the newly acquired Diego Castillo in Saturday’s 8-5 win over the Diamondbacks, because it spared Sewald and Steckenrider’s arms so that they could pitch Sunday.

 Asked what the bullpen’s ability to keep the Mariners in games meant, Servais was direct.